Caravan Park Watch

 Information Sharing Agreements have been signed by site owners to enable Lincolnshire Police to share intelligence in relation to crime trends and individuals suspected of caravan crime.
 Tips and advice are provided to enable site owners to remain vigilant against potential incidents.

 Since the Caravan Park Watch scheme was implemented in 2014, caravan related crime rates in the area have dropped by over 45%.
 The scheme is the first of it's kind and the significant drop in crime levels has encouraged other coastal Police force areas to consider implementing similar schemes across the country.

-Members of the CPW panel are working to educate visitors in keep their belongings safe & secure whilst on holiday.
+Members of the CPW panel are working to educate visitors in keeping their belongings safe & secure whilst on holiday.